 As usual, the Warren Commission conceals from us who Lee Oswald was and apparently who his wife was as well.
 Her testimony down through the years is fraught with numerous contradictions and apparent falsehoods.
 She is an enigma like her husband.
 She says she graduated from pharmacy school though she started when she was 14 years old.
 As a young woman she goes on a two-month traveling vacation of which it is unknown how she paid for it or got the state permission to enter so many cities.
 The CIA wrote a 29-point report suspecting her of being an intelligence agent.
 She undertakes major life changes and choices with seemingly little emotional distress, discussion, or forethought.
 Marrying a misfit foreigner after only knowing him for 6 weeks, having a child with him, and then uprooting her life to move to another country where she does not speak the language (obviously false) or know anyone is achieved with as much aplomb as figuring out what to wear for the day.

 Somebody made sure her testimony would be in line with the official story because just before Marina was called to give her testimony, she inked a deal with Tex-Italia Films to produce a movie on her life.
+She also made other financial dealings with the American and foreign press.
 She was paid a total of $132,350.
-What film was made?
-None!
-The producers disappeared so well not even the FBI could find them.
-How is that for taking care of the star witness?
 It must have been off the books money, because Marina's 1964 tax return lists a total income of $40, 935.05.
 She was unemployed that year, so where is this income derived from?
 Why is the $132,350 not recorded as income?
 Lots of unsolved and confusing mysteries here.

 If she married a foreigner to come over to play spy all plans were shattered with the assassination of John Kennedy.
 The KGB wanted no part of that.
 For the Warren Commission she went along with the flow.
 Now she says her late husband was innocent of any crime.
 In the Orleans Parish Grand Jury Transcripts, she comes off as a dunderhead, not remembering anything or knowing much of anything.
 She comes off strangely detached from all of the events around her.
 One can read, “I don’t know…” without end.